-Guinea worms should be removed surgically, but surgery isn't available in many areas where there are a lot of infections.
+Guinea worms should be removed surgically, but surgery is not available in many areas where there are a lot of infections.
 A person may also need surgery if the roundworm infection causes obstructions in the intestines or other organs.
-Treatment to reduce swelling from lymphatic filariasis may include bandaging, physical therapy, careful skin care, as well as draining fluids.
+Treatment to reduce swelling from lymphatic filariasis may include:

 Nutrition and Dietary Supplements

-Many people who are infected with roundworms are malnourished, so getting enough nutrients for overall health may help in preventing and treating roundworm infection.
-However, scientists don't know of any supplements that will cure these infections once you have them.
+Many people who are infected with roundworms are malnourished, so getting enough nutrients for overall health may help prevent and treat roundworm infection.
+However, scientists do not know of any supplements that will cure these infections once you have them.
 If you decide to use complementary and alternative therapies, be sure to tell your health care provider about the herbs and supplements you are using or considering using.

 These tips for overall good health may lower chances of getting infected:

 - Eat bitter and spicy foods, such as those containing turmeric (curries), cayenne peppers, green chilies, olives, figs, garlic, and ginger.